Hacking the hackers: Russian group hijacked Iranian spying operation, officials say

 The Russian group was also able to access the networks of existing APT34 victims and even access the code needed to build its own "Iranian" hacking tools.

-(Additional reporting by Vladimir Soldatkin in Moscow and Babak Dehghanpisheh in Geneva Editing by Frances Kerry)
+(Additional reporting by Vladimir Soldatkin in Moscow and Babak Dehghanpisheh in Geneva Editing by Frances Kerry and Tom Brown)

 ((jack.stubbs@thomsonreuters.com; Reuters Messaging: jack.stubbs.thomsonreuters.com@thomsonreuters.net))